Music 62 / ES 65

 Matthew Azevedo teaches the Engineering section of this course.
 Matt has a bachelor's degree from the Sound Recording Technology program at UMass Lowell (where Prof. Lehrman was one of his teachers), and a master's in architectural acoustics from Rennselaer Polytechnical Institute.
 He has worked as a mastering engineer for over two decades, and is currently a staff scientist at Acentech.
 His teaching experience includes Berklee, Boston University, UMass Lowell, and Harvard.
 He performs live electronic music as "Retribution Body".

 |WHAT ELSE DO I NEED TO KNOW?||

-combined enrollment for both sections is limited to 12, and
+combined enrollment for both sections is limited, and

 the course fills quickly.